mabatko/Gaming-in-AWS/README.md

 ### Launching EC2 (spot) instance

 When I launch my gaming instance, I select following options:
-- **Name:** whatever
+- **Name:** name of the game
 - **Application and OS Images (Amazon Machine Image)**: Ubuntu 18.04 is not offered by AWS in a drop-down menu anymore, because it is too old.
 However, Ubuntu 18.04 AMIs are still maintained and kept up to date by Canonical - company behind Ubuntu.
 You can find the most up-to-date AMI for your region on [this page](https://cloud-images.ubuntu.com/locator/ec2/).
 Copy AMI ID from there and search for it in AWS console.
 You will find the AMI under Community AMIs.
 - **Instance type:** g4ad.xlarge
 - **Key pair (login):** key pair created as a pre-requisite
 - **Network settings:**
   - **Network:** VPC you created as a pre-requisite
   - **Subnet:** Subnet you created as a pre-requisite.
-If you have more subnets, pick the one with cheapest spot instance.
+If you have more subnets, pick the one with the cheapest spot price.
   - **Security groups:** Pick the one you created as a pre-requisite
 - **Storage:**
-  - **Size:** ~10GB is taken by OS, so you definitely want more than that
+  - **Size:** ~10GB is taken by OS, so you definitely want more than that.
+Have a look on your game's Steam store page where disk requirements are usually mentioned.
   - **Volume type:** gp3 should be cheaper than gp2 and more performant
   - :warning: **Delete on termination:** Select "No".
 This is important if you use spot instance.
 By default, when EC2 instance is terminated, root disk is deleted.
-In our case it would mean that everything is lost when you shut down your EC2.
+In our case it would mean that everything is lost when you shut down your EC2 (unless you always want to start from scratch).
 - **Advanced details:**
   - **Request Spot Instances:** ☑
   - **IAM instance profile:** Pick the one you created as a pre-requisite